Female Genital Mutilation (FGM/C) in

 suffer life-long complications.

-Unmutilated women in countries where FGM is normally performed have difficulty
+Unmutilated women in countries where FGM/C is normally performed often have difficulty

 finding a marriage partner.
 Men typically prefer a mutilated wife because they are

-considered more likely to be faithful.
-Other claims in support of FGM are:
+considered more likely to remain faithful.
+Other claims in support of FGM/C are:

 |The clitoris is dangerous and must be removed for health reasons.
 Some believe that it